Frederick Kempster: Circus life

-In June 1911, he joined the Astley and Co.'s American Circus at Chigwell in Essex as a professional giant.
-In March 1914 he went on a tour of Europe and differing sources alleged his height anywhere from 8 ft 4in to 8 ft 8in.
+In June 1911, Kempster joined the Astley and Co.'s American Circus at Chigwell in Essex as a professional giant.
+In March 1914, he went on a tour of Europe and differing sources alleged his height anywhere from 8 ft 4in to 8 ft 8in.
 Often the circus' management would exaggerate Kempster's height to entice more visitors.

 At the outbreak of the First World War in 1914, Kempster was in Germany and was placed under house arrest in Berlin by the German authorities.
 He was released after a month and returned to Britain where he was interviewed by the London press.
 He visited his brother, George, who was recovering in hospital after being wounded in France in 1916.
 Kempster continued to tour around Britain in 1917 and contracted influenza in Blackburn.